-Pollock length-frequencies for the ADF&G survey in 1989-2002 (excluding 1991 and 1995) typically show a primary mode at lengths greater than 45 cm (Fig. 1.7).
+Pollock length-frequencies for the ADF&G survey in 1989-2002 (excluding 1991 and 1995) typically show a mode at lengths greater than 45 cm (Fig. 1.8).
 The predominance of large fish in the ADF&G survey may result from the selectivity of the gear, or because of greater abundance of large pollock in the areas surveyed.
+Size composition in 2008 shows a mode at 44 cm, consistent with recruitment of a strong year class (or year class) to the component of the population sampled by this survey.